simonschoof/simonschoof.com/content/post/cqrs-es-kotlin-backend.md

 **(1) Load the aggregate from the database via the aggregate repository**

-The first step when handling a command is, unless you are creating a new aggregate, to load the aggregate from the database via the aggregate repository.
+The first step in handling a command is to load the aggregate from the database using the aggregate repository, unless you are creating a new aggregate.
-To be able to find the aggregate the command has to contain the aggregate ID.
-In our case the aggregate ID is only a UUID.
+To be able to locate the aggregate, the command must include the aggregate ID.
+In our case, the aggregate ID is just a UUID.
-As we are using event sourcing the current state of the aggregate is determined by all the events that were captured as changes of the aggregate state.
+Since we are using event sourcing, the aggregate's current state is determined by all events that have been recorded as changes to the aggregate state.
-Looking at the AggregateRepository interface we can see that the getById function returns an Optional of the AggregateRoot.
+If we look at the *AggregateRepository* interface, we can see that the *getById* function returns an *Optional* of the *AggregateRoot*.

 ```kotlin
 interface AggregateRepository<T: AggregateRoot<T>> {